pcaston2/MBDSW/README.md

 This is a work in progress, use at your own risk.

 Future:
--Web UI for managing server from anywhere
+- Web UI for managing server from anywhere
--Host multiple servers
+- Host multiple servers
--More!
+- More!